Decentralized-Pictures/T4L3NT/docs/index.rst

 Test Networks
 ~~~~~~~~~~~~~

-There are several test networks for the Tezos blockchain with a
+There are several test networks for the T4L3NT blockchain with a
 faucet to obtain free tez (see :ref:`faucet`).
 It is the reference network for developers wanting to test their
 software before going to beta and for users who want to familiarize
-themselves with Tezos before using their real tez.
+themselves with T4L3NT before using their real tez.

 See the list of test networks in :ref:`test network <test-networks>`.